mgalihpp/mgalihpp/README.md

 <!--
 I'm in college just entered my first semester with a passion to write code with MERN Stack.
 -->
-- 🌱 I’m currently learning MERN Stack and T3 Stack
+- 🌱 I’m currently learning MERN Stack.

 <!--
 **mgalihpp/mgalihpp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.